MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Related Work

 \paragraph{Driving Environments.} Platforms for driving environments are mainly designed for autonomous vehicle research and development.
-Simulators like GTA V~\cite{martinez2017beyond}, Sim4CV~\cite{muller2018sim4cv}, AIRSIM~\cite{shah2018airsim}, CARLA~\cite{dosovitskiy2017carla}, and its extension SUMMIT~\cite{cai2020summit} offer realistic environments that mimic the physical world’s detailed visuals, weather conditions, and day-to-night transitions.
-Other simulators enhance efficiency and extensibility at the expense of visual realism, such as Udacity~\cite{udacity}, DeepDrive~\cite{deepdrive}, Highway-env~\cite{highway-env}, and DriverGym~\cite{kothari2021drivergym}.
-MetaDrive~\cite{li2022metadrive} trades off between visual quality and efficiency, offering a lightweight driving simulator that can support the research of generalizable RL algorithms for vehicles.
-Although some of the simulators~\cite{martinez2017beyond,dosovitskiy2017carla} involve traffic participants other than vehicles, such as pedestrians and cyclists, all of them focus on vehicle-centric driving scenarios and neglect environments and things happening in public urban spaces like sidewalks and plazas.
+Simulators like GTA V~\citep{martinez2017beyond}, Sim4CV~\citep{muller2018sim4cv}, AIRSIM~\citep{shah2018airsim}, CARLA~\citep{dosovitskiy2017carla}, and its extension SUMMIT~\citep{cai2020summit} offer realistic environments that mimic the physical world’s detailed visuals, weather conditions, and day-to-night transitions.
+Other simulators enhance efficiency and extensibility at the expense of visual realism, such as Udacity~\citep{udacity}, DeepDrive~\citep{deepdrive}, Highway-env~\citep{highway-env}, and DriverGym~\citep{kothari2021drivergym}.
+MetaDrive~\citep{li2022metadrive} trades off between visual quality and efficiency, offering a lightweight driving simulator that can support the research of generalizable RL algorithms for vehicles.
+Although some of the simulators~\citep{martinez2017beyond,dosovitskiy2017carla} involve traffic participants other than vehicles, such as pedestrians and cyclists, all of them focus on vehicle-centric driving scenarios and neglect the stage for urban micromobility -- public urban spaces like sidewalks and plazas.